01-edu/public/subjects/devops/cloud-design/README.md

 If you complete the mandatory part successfully and you still have free time, you can implement anything that you feel deserves to be a bonus, for example:

+- Use your own `orchestrator` solution instead of the provided one.

 - Use `Function as a Service (FaaS)` in your solution.